 The majority of Mexico’s beachside towns have pleasant, warm, humid weather year-round.
 The rainy hurricane season typically lasts from June to October.
 However, each area of Mexico is different.
 Be sure to check your specific location’s average weather for the time you want to go.
 It would be wise to avoid the high seasons, which includes Christmas, Easter and the spring break and summer months when children are not in school.

 If your goal is to have the picturesque beach wedding with clear blue skies, even clearer turquoise water and white sandy beaches, the best time to go would be between November and April, when there is not much rain.

-Do I Need A Wedding Planner?
+Do I Need A Wedding Planner for My Destination Wedding?

 One of the main draws of planning a destination wedding in Mexico is that there are plenty of resorts and hotels in each of the most popular locations.
 The majority of these resorts, especially the all-inclusive resorts, offer wedding packages that oftentimes include an onsite wedding planner or coordinator.
 These onsite planners and coordinators are all very experienced and have trusted vendors that you can work with.
 If you already have a place and venue in mind for your destination wedding, chances are you aren’t going to need to hire a third party planner because your venue will already offer this service.

 If, however, you know you want to have your destination wedding in Mexico but have no idea where to start, hiring a third party planner may be a good idea so that she can be in charge of researching different options based on your needs and criteria and she can help you book all the travel and accommodations.
 Keep in mind that if you are going to hire a third party planner that you will most likely still have to work with your venue’s coordinator as well and this adds another level of communication.